 Funny, but it perfectly described how this ‘adventure’ made me feel.
 Though in another sense, aside from a sense of ‘mightiness’ from gazing down at this vast landscape, I also felt how small our presence could also be compared to the vastness of this world… #cryptic

 Yaya took his time taking me to different spots around Lake Annecy.
-Occasionally, he would also ask if I was feeling nauseous, and to fill the ‘silence’ he would even ask about my background and from where in Asia have I grown up in.
+Occasionally, he would also ask if I was feeling nauseous, and to fill the ‘silence’ he would even ask about my background and from where in Asia have I grown up.

 Anyway, Yaya respected the ‘silence’ too, so he would often let me ‘gawk’ at the landscape around me.

-I can perfectly say that the take-off was the only scary part of this activity and gliding around up in the air was rather a luxury and enjoyment that I will forever remember.
+I can perfectly say that the take-off of this paragliding in Annecy activity was the only scary part and gliding around up in the air was rather a luxury and enjoyment that I will forever remember.

 By the way, at times, Yaya let me ‘steer’ by pulling on the handles when we have to turn to the right or to the left.